North Melbourne railway station: History

-From 1 February 2026, the Sunbury line would cease stopping at North Melbourne station as it would be routed via the Metro tunnel.
+On 1 February 2026, the Sunbury line ceased stopping at North Melbourne station as part of a timetable revision which saw all services on the line rerouted via the new Metro Tunnel.

 Platforms, facilities and services

 North Melbourne has six platforms: two side platforms and two island platforms with four faces.
-It is served by Craigieburn, Sunbury, Upfield, Werribee and Williamstown line trains, as well as V/Line Seymour and Shepparton line services.
+It is served by Craigieburn, Upfield, Werribee and Williamstown line trains, as well as V/Line Seymour and Shepparton line services.

 The main station entrance is at the southern end of the platforms, at the intersection of Adderley and Dryburgh Streets.
 The station building contains the main booking office, public toilets and a kiosk, with platform access via escalators and lifts.
 At the north end, the original asphalt ramps link all six platforms, with Platforms 2 through to 6 having heritage-listed verandas and brick waiting rooms.

 At the north end of the station are 1970s-era brown brick buildings, built over the former Dynon Road overpass, which include public toilets and the former railway parcels office.
 Until November 2009, that building was also the main exit to Ireland Street and Railway Place, and contained the booking office and a kiosk, until those facilities were moved to the new concourse at the south end.
 The north end also has an exit leading west to the Melbourne Yard rail freight terminal, which is not open to public access.